alvinjeffery/Bios8366_project/README.md

 | `labs.csv`                        |                           |

 ## 5. Descriptive Statistics (Patrick)
+HTML of notebook is found in `reports` folder.

 This notebook takes non-imputed values from `merged.csv`, and extracts descriptive statistics (min, max, quartiles, median, mean, etc.) for predictor variables used in the statistical models.

 Code File: `nonimputed_data_summary_statistics.ipynb`